Mr. P (singer): Solo career

 In 2017, P-Square disbanded and both band members parted ways.
 Mr P first dropped his solo single titled "For My Head", "Cool It Down" in 2017.

-In 2018 Mr. P collaborated with Nyanda of Brick & Lace on a song titled "Wokie Wokie".
-In 2021, Mr. P founded his own record label called PClassic Label, the label has signed Nigerian activist and disc jockey DJ Switch and in 2021, he released a 16-track debut album titled, The Prodigal which featured Tiwa Savage, Simi, Teni, Wande Coal, Tamar Braxton, Singah, Mohombi, DJ Switch, and OvieKelz.
+In 2018, Mr. P collaborated with Nyanda of Brick & Lace on a song titled "Wokie Wokie".
+In 2021, Mr. P founded his own record label called P-Classic Records, the label has signed Nigerian activist and disc jockey DJ Switch and in 2021, he released a 16-track debut album titled, The Prodigal which featured Tiwa Savage, Simi, Teni, Wande Coal, Tamar Braxton, Singah, Mohombi, DJ Switch, and OvieKelz.

-He has also been an actor, playing the role of Arinze in Genevieve Nnaji's Lionheart.
+Mr. P played the role of Arinze in Genevieve Nnaji's Lionheart (2018).